 Discover Perth Hills oldest botanic garden.

 Araluen Botanic Park is an extraordinary garden in a breathtakingly beautiful bushland setting.
 Stroll through stoned pathways across the terraces that are lined by enormous stone pillars and shaded jarrah pergolas.
 View the circa 1930’s log cabins located in each garden precinct and learn about Perths heritage and history on the sign panels.
 Located within 59 hectares of native Australian bushland, the developed gardens cover 14 hectares within various precincts.
-Each precinct features various exotic plant species that flourish in the cool micro climate of the Roleystone Perth Hills.
-Renowned for the annual tulip festival which takes place each springtime, where over 100,000 tulip bulbs put on the most spectacular show for the thousands of visitors who flock to catch a glimpse and capture the ‘best’ selfie with the colourful backdrops.
+Each precinct features various exotic plant species that flourish in the cool micro climate of the Roleystone Perth Hills in Armadale.
+Renowned for the annual tulip festival which takes place each springtime, where over 150,000 tulip bulbs put on the most spectacular show for the thousands of visitors who flock to catch a glimpse and capture the ‘best’ selfie with the colourful backdrops.

-Overall the Park flourishes amongst an undulating native backdrop of Eucalyptus, Marri and Blackbutt Trees, with collections of banksia, grass trees and man ferns amongst flowering blooms, it is an experience for the senses.
+Overall the Park flourishes amongst an undulating native backdrop of Eucalyptus, Marri and Blackbutt Trees, with collections of banksia, grass trees and man ferns amongst flowering blooms.